rossipaolo/vscode-dftemplate/README.md

 ### Modules

-Modules are json files that implement the [module schema](schemas/module.json) and provides signatures and documentation for actions and conditions.
-Standard actions are already included with this extension but new modules can be imported with setting named **dftemplate.modules**.
+Modules are json files that provides signatures and documentation for actions, conditions and other modular language data.
+Standard actions are already included with this extension but additional modules can be imported from a folder named **Modules** in the workspace root directory, when their names are added to **dftemplate.modules**.
+For example `"Test/Foo"` makes data available from `/Modules/Test/Foo.dfmodule.json`.
+New module files can be easily created following the associated json schema.

 -----------------------------------------------------------------------------------------------------------